 With these enormous functionalities, something called a container was born.
 A container is a software unit that basically has all code and dependencies.
 You can run your applications in it, and it is very lightweight as compared to an OS.
 Now, how did Docker come into the picture?

 What is docker?

 Docker is a very popular open-source platform, which helps you create containers and, in turn, helps in creating container-based applications.
 Initially, when Docker was created, it was made for Linux exclusively, but now, there is Docker for Windows and macOS too.
-Docker containers are basically very simple and lightweight platforms that utilize the resources of your host system to run your application.
+A Docker container is basically a very simple and lightweight platform that utilizes the resources of your host system to run your application.
 Docker’s architecture can be seen in the image below.

 While working with Docker, you will come across some terms quite constantly.
 Let’s tackle them quickly.

 Every Docker container begins with a dockerfile.
 A dockerfile is basically a text file, which is written in a readable syntax and contains the instructions or steps to build a Docker image.
 A dockerfile provides details of the operating system that will be the base of the container, along with the details of languages, environment variables, network ports, file locations, and all of the other required components.